Designing Clarity Within Complex Systems

 How I Think

 Interfaces are only one layer.
-Beneath them sit decision rights, information hierarchies, lifecycle signals, performance constraints and governance realities.
+Beneath them sit decision rights, information hierarchies, service touchpoint, performance constraints and governance realities.

 Before designing screens, I map structure.

-Before proposing change, I identify where friction accumulates.
+Before proposing change, I identify where friction accumulates, for users, and for the people operating the system.

 This ensures what ships is not just visually coherent but structurally sound.